vedph/gve-doc/model/snapshot.md

 This image shows the end of a line ("...
 Wund:"); below and slightly to the left of the final word "Wund:", a replacement word "Wunder." has been written.

-Let's consider the types of these signs.
-The most obvious type is the **base text** itself: here "Wund:" is part of it.
+Let's consider the types of these signs:

+- the most obvious type is the **base text** itself: here "Wund:" is part of it, the original text written along the same line.
-After the base text was written, many other signs were added later.
+- after the base text was written, many other signs were added later.
 One of them is a diagonal line crossing this word; this line hints at the deletion of it.
 So, the meaning of this sign is an editing operation; it literally "hints" at it.
 We call these signs 🔖 **hints** right because of this.
 Hints are the visual counterpart (when there is any) of editing operations.

-Another type of sign is the word which was meant to replace "Wund:": "Wunder.", written below and to the left of it.
+- another type of sign is the word which was meant to replace "Wund:": "Wunder.", written below and to the left of it.
 With reference to the base text, which is our starting point, this is 🔖 **added text**.
 Among operations, only insert and replace add new text.
 So, whenever they are used, new text nodes will be added to the chain.

 So here we are removing Wund, and adding Wunder.
 In higher-level terms, we are replacing "Wund:" with "Wunder.".
 That's our editing operation, with two visual components: